 - A. Use "slow" meter response ballistics to help average out the reading... and to keep from going crazy trying to read it! - B. Ears and meters are not directly interchangeable.
-They neither sample nor process the sound in a completely analogous manner.

-4. If you choose to use the high pass section of the Watchdog controller to roll off bass to your main speakers, you can use your measured data to select a low pass (LP) frequency.
-Look for that part of the curve where the response is falling off and does not return back up the level exhibited higher in frequency.
-Pick the frequency where it is down 3-6 dB.
-If specific measurements are not available, as a general rule, I like to start at 50 Hertz with an 18-dB/octave LP slope.
-I believe that the vast majority of loudspeakers with which the Watchdog will likely be partnered should have enough clean output and power handling in the 40-50 Hz region to allow this approach.
-However some rooms exhibit so much loss in the LF that the L & R speakers may have difficultly in that region and need help from the subwoofer up to 60-80 Hz.
+They neither sample nor process the sound in a completely analogous manner. - 4.
+If you choose to use the high pass section of the WATCH Dog controller to roll off bass to your main speakers, you can use your measured data to select a low pass (LP) frequency.
+The suggested setting for the high pass frequency is at the point where the measured frequency curve begins to "roll-off," specifically at the frequency that is minus three to minus six dB (relative to the average level of the full-range response).
+If specific measurements are not available, I like to start, as a general rule, at 50 Hz with an 18dB/octave LP slope.
+I believe that the vast majority of loudspeakers with which the WATCH Dog will likely be partnered should have enough clean output and power handling in the 40-50 Hz region to allow this approach.
+However, some rooms exhibit so much loss in the LF that the L & R speakers may have difficultly in that region and need help from the subwoofer up to 60-80 Hz.
 Another scenario might include problematic room acoustics, with a significant upper bass peak.
-In such a case, correction may be achieved by running the Watchdog up to 120-140 Hz and using its EQ to notch out the room peak.
+In such a case, correction may be achieved by running the WATCH Dog up to 120-140 Hz and using its EQ to notch out the room peak.
 This is one area where acoustical measurements, as described above, are of great benefit.